Introducing our humanoid social robot ARI

 Learning more about ARI

-To find out more about PAL Robotics and ARI, visit our website and don’t hesitate to get in touch with our team to ask more about how to use ARI, ARI’s capacity for Artificial Intelligence (AI) and how to tailor the platform to meet the needs of your business and customers.
+To find out more about PAL Robotics and ARI, visit our website and don’t hesitate to get in touch with our team visiting our contact page to ask more about how to use ARI, ARI’s capacity for Artificial Intelligence (AI) and how to tailor the platform to meet the needs of your business and customers.

 From a Research & Development perspective, a comprehensive set of tutorials are also available for ARI on ARI Wiki ROS.
 These tutorials have been created for learning how to use ARI in the Gazebo simulation environment running on an Ubuntu computer.